Janmcha/hupx-mqtt/readme.md

     git clone https://github.com/Janmcha/hupx-mqtt

-Edit your hupx.py file withyour mqtt brokers data Replace the following with your config:
+Edit your hupx.py file with your mqtt broker's data Edit the following in your config:

     ip = "10.36.4.6"
     username = "mqtt"